CarrieLongYing/Credit-Card-Fraud-Detection/README.md

 - Random Forest
 - Gredient Boosting Tree

-The whole project would be devided into five parts:
+The whole project will be devided into five parts:
 - Upload data
 - Exploratory Data Analyst and Data Engeering
 - Useful functions defination